The remarkable and noted colorful traditions of Kosi Bay

 These 2 species have been the subject of an intensive monitoring and conservation programme undertaken by Ezemvelo KZN Wildlife.
 It has now entered its 52nd year of implementation, making it one of the longest running programmes of its kind in the world.
 The programme started in 1963 in response to rumours of turtles nesting on Tongaland beaches, and that those turtles were being killed while attempting to do so.
 The response of the nesting leatherback and loggerhead populations after conservation intervention has been nothing short of startling.

-Bachoo exclaims, “Over this time and for all these seasons, our nesting loggerhead turtle population started at fewer than 450 nests in the early sixties to just over 6000 nests for the 2013/2014 nesting season.
-And our nesting leatherback population started from around 50 nests, (even dropping to below 10 nests at one stage!) has again reached just under 400 for the 2013/2014 season.”
+Bachoo exclaims, “Over this time and for all these seasons, our nesting loggerhead turtle population started at fewer than 450 nests in the early sixties to just over 6000 nests for the current nesting season.
+And our nesting leatherback population started from around 50 nests, (even dropping to below 10 nests at one stage!) has again reached just under 400 for this season.”

 The loggerheads have shown tremendous growth, with spectacular year-on-year increases since the early 2000’s.
 Leatherback nesting numbers are much lower than those recorded for loggerheads, but they are now considered stable and not waning despite global population decline.
 “At least they are stable,” says Bachoo, “which would not be possible without protection.”